ISDuBA/ISDuBA/docs/scripts/README.md

 Finally, the bulkimporter can be used to import manually download documents.

-After that, everything is set up.
+After that the setup is complete.